awwwwnurag/Job-Board/README.md

 yarn dev
 ```

-The app is available at [hiremitra-five.vercel.app).
+The app is available at [job-board-eight-amber.vercel.app).

 ## Project Structure